Munawwar/SahteReact/README.md

 A client-side library to keep UI in sync.

-Uses nunjucks and skatejs/dom-diff.
+Uses nunjucks (or swig) template library and skatejs/dom-diff.

+### Why?

+I am working on a project that is using swig & jquery and is difficult to refactor to React or Vue.
+So.. improvising... this library can reduce the amount of jquery needed to update the view, by reusing the server-side swig templates on the browser wherever possible.

 ### Example

-mytemplate.html (precompile it to mytemplate.js using nunjucks  `precompile` tool)
+mytemplate.html (precompile it to mytemplate.js using nunjucks  `precompile` tool or swig `compile` CLI)
 ```html
 <div on-click="onClick">
     {{ text }}